mcapuccini/SparkNow/README.md

 (Compute > Access & Security > Key Pairs).
 - *cluster_prefix*: prefix for the resources that will be created in your OpenStack tenancy
 - *floating_ip_pool*: a floating IP pool in your OpenStack tenancy
+- *network_name*: an existing private network name (where the instances will be attached)
 - *SparkNow_image_name*: the name of the SparkNow image that you built in the previous step
 - *master_flavor_name*: the Spark master instance flavor
 - *worker_flavor_name*: the Spark worker instance flavor